rainycloud123/development/README.md

 - this component and the data in the .json file are imported into the app class where they are used and displayed/filtered/sorted.
 - The Dog component is used when we add to and remove from the cart/aggregator using a map call.
-I it also used when the items are initally dipslayed and arranged on the page.
+It is also used when the items are initally dipslayed and arranged on the page.

 ### How the User Triggers State Changes
 - the user triggers state changes by clicking buttons.
-These buttons are connected to the array of items that will be added to, removed from, filtered, or sorted.
+These buttons are connected to the array of items (initialized with useState()) that will be added to, removed from, filtered, or sorted.
 The filter and sort items essentially have a flag/boolean and the state is determined on whether that boolean is currently returning true or false.